AadityaTiwary1/InsurEdge/README.md

                └─────────────────────┘                   └──────────────────────┘
 ```

 Every stage in this pipeline is observable and explainable.
-Riders can see their risk score, trust score, and the reason a claim was held or approved — making InsurEdge transparent by design, not just by intention.
+Riders can see their risk score, trust score, and the reason a claim was held or approved making InsurEdge transparent by design, not just by intention.

+This helps the gig workers understand why their scores have been high/low and work accordingly.

 ---